ploetz-zeller/symbio-documentation/docs/admin/administration/storage-configuration/storage-configuration.md

 Hides complete groups, e.g. 'Responsible Role', in detail Content.
 Hiding can be done for all users or only for the viewer mode.

-#### Hide navigation element
+#### Hide navigation member

-Entire navigation elements can be hidden.
+Entire navigation members can be hidden.
 These include e.g. systems or input/output.

 ![screen](../media/hide_nav_element.png)